A guide to performance reviews

 In modern feedback cultures, performance reviews are just one of many events in which recognition and constructive feedback are shared.
 The annual or bi-annual review supplements ongoing feedback conversations – like 1:1 meetings – and provides a clear path forward.

 The purpose of performance reviews

-Lately, performance reviews have been met with pushback.
+Lately, the annual performance appraisal has been met with pushback.
 With lightweight, real-time feedback available, sitting down to discuss the past year’s worth of assignments can feel untimely and unproductive.

 But when done right, performance reviews become a key method of employee reflection and refocusing work.
-Just as performance reviews cannot replace instant feedback on day-to-day work, continuous feedback alone doesn’t allow for the holistic reflection that performance reviews facilitate.
+Just as formal employee evaluations cannot replace instant feedback on day-to-day work, continuous feedback alone doesn't allow for the holistic reflection that performance reviews facilitate.